biel-aguma-cosa/Anti-VI-rus/README.md

 - add enemies

 notes on 0.0.3:
-- fix whatever happened with the map editor **X**0.0.4 [forgot what that was lol, not a problem anymore tho]
+- fix whatever happened with the map editor **X**0.0.4 [either fixed it by accident or just doesn't bother me anymore]
 - add map changing **X**0.0.4

 notes on 0.0.4: